IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-selection.md

 # {Platform} {ComponentTitle} Column Selection Overview

-The Column Selection feature provides an easy way to select an entire column with a single click.
+In the `{ComponentName}`, Column Selection feature provides an easy way to select an entire column with a single click.
 It emphasizes the importance of a particular column by focusing the header cell(s) and everything below.
 The feature comes with a rich API that allows for manipulation of the selection state, data extraction from the selected fractions and data analysis operations and visualizations.

 ## {Platform} {ComponentTitle} Column Selection Example